2019 Vault Rankings

 About Qualcomm Incorporated

-QUALCOMM, based in San Diego, California, gets about two-thirds of its revenue from customers based in China (including Hong Kong), while customers based in South Korea supply about 15% of revenue.
+QUALCOMM, based in San Diego, California, gets about half of its revenue from customers based in China (including Hong Kong), while customers based in Ireland, U.S., and South Korea supplies about 10% of revenue, each.

 Sales and Marketing

-QUALCOMM halted a three-year string of falling revenue in 2018 (ended September), but the company’s bottom line took a hit from the US Tax Cuts and Jobs Act of 2017.
+QUALCOMM halted a three-year string of falling revenue in 2018 (ended September), and the company recovered from their loss thanks to lower operating cost and expenses.

 Mergers and Acquisitions